nicogodss/Sistema-de-Gestion-de-Historias-Clinicas/README.md

 This project was built as part of an academic assignment focused on structured programming and data management.

 ## Problem Context
-The system simulates a healthcare institution that requires an organized way to manage patient information, avoiding data loss, duplication, and inefficient access to medical records
+The system simulates a healthcare institution that requires an organized way to manage patient information, avoiding data loss, duplication, and inefficient access to medical records.

 ## Features
 - Register new patients with personal data